karatelabs/karate/karate-netty/README.md

 5a | [`ConsumerUsingProxyHttpTest.java`](../karate-demo/src/test/java/mock/contract/ConsumerUsingProxyHttpTest.java) | Here Karate is set up to act as an HTTP proxy, the advantage is that the consumer can use the 'real' provider URL, which simplifies configuration, provided that you can configure the consumer to use an HTTP proxy (ideally in a non-invasive fashion)
 5b | [`ConsumerUsingProxyRewriteTest.java`](../karate-demo/src/test/java/mock/contract/ConsumerUsingProxyRewriteTest.java) | Karate acts as a URL 're-writing' proxy.
 Here the consumer 'knows' only about the proxy.
 In this mode (as well as the above 'HTTP proxy' mode which uses the *same* script file), you can choose to either stub a response - or even forward the incoming HTTP request onto any remote URL you choose.

 > Karate mocking a Queue has not been implemented for the last two flows (5) but can easily be derived from the other examples.
+So in (5) the Consumer is using the *real* queue.

 ### Server-Side Karate
 #### A perfect match !